mjhea0/thinkful-mentor/regex/primer.md

 > Check out [https://pythex.org/](https://pythex.org/) for a nice regex cheatsheet.
 You can also test expressions and patterns out.
 Click [here](https://pythex.org/?regex=%5Cd%7B3%7D%5CD*%5Cd%7B3%7D%5CD*%5Cd%7B4%7D&test_string=415-680-5773&ignorecase=0&multiline=0&dotall=0&verbose=0) to view the results of the above example.

-What if you have an entire list of phone numbers that need to be standardized into the following format xxxxxx-xxx - and the numbers are in any one of these formats:
+What if you have an entire list of phone numbers that need to be standardized into the following format xxxxxxxxxx - and the numbers are in any one of these formats:

 1. 555-555-5555
 2. 555 555 5555